21mdr1/21mdr1.github.io/aboutme.md

 Hi my name is Maria Rodriguez Hertz.
 Because you are probably wondering:

-- I am a junior.
+- I am a junior
 - I study Math and Theatre
 - I've sown never (well, I've sown a little bit a long time ago)
 - I ~ have ~ crocheted and done cross-stiching - which may be a claim to something?